HOW-TO GUIDES

 Step 3

-Start by making sure the side rim joist is flush with the outside edge of the beam and clamp it in place.
+Start by making sure the side joist is flush with the outside edge of the beam and clamp it in place.
 This will ensure that the joist does not move when installing the hardware.

 Step 4